Olimpia Altuve

-Olimpia Altuve (born in Quetzaltenango, Guatemala, 1892–1987) was the first Central American woman to obtain a university degree, obtaining her degree in Pharmaceutical Chemistry in 1919.
+Olimpia Altuve (October 13, 1892, in Quetzaltenango, Guatemala – 1987) was the first Central American woman to obtain a university degree, obtaining her degree in Pharmaceutical Chemistry in 1919.

-Biography

-Olimpia Altuve was born in Quetzaltenango in 1892.
 She graduated from the Instituto Normal para Señoritas de Occidente with a highschool diploma in Science and Arts and as a Primary Education Teacher.
 She then began studying at Universidad de San Carlos de Guatemala (back then still called Universidad Nacional Estrada Cabrera).
 She completed her studies in the Faculty of Medicine and Pharmacy, earning her degree in Pharmaceutical Chemistry on the 23rd of November 1919, with her dissertation titled: «Contribution to the study of Cecropia mexicana (Guarumo)».